-Acceptable Solutions Performance Criteria A1 P1

-- (a) be required for public use by the Crown, a council or a State authority; - (b) be required for the provision of Utilities or irrigation infrastructure; - (c) be for the consolidation of a lot with another lot provided each lot is within the same zone; - (d) be not less than 40ha with a frontage of no less than 25m and existing buildings are consistent with the setback and separation distance required by clause 20.4.2 A1 and A2.

-- (a) have sufficient useable area and dimensions suitable for the intended purpose, excluding Residential or Visitor Accommodation, that: - requires the rural location for operational reasons; - (ii) minimises the conversion of agricultural land for a non-agricultural use; - (iii) minimises adverse impacts on nonsensitive uses on adjoining properties;and - (iv) is appropriate for a rural location; or - (b) be for the excision of an existing dwelling or Visitor Accommodation that satisfies all of the following: - the balance lot provides for the sustainable operation of a Resource Development use, having regard to: - a. not materially diminishing the agricultural productivity of the land; - b. the capacity of the balance lot for productive agricultural use; and - c. any topographical constraints to agricultural use; - (ii) an agreement under section 71 of the Act is entered into and registered on the title preventing future Residential use if there is no dwelling on the balance lot;
+Acceptable Solutions Performance Criteria A1 P1 Each lot, or a lot proposed in a plan of subdivision, must: Each lot, or a lot proposed in a plan of subdivision, must: (a) (b) (c) (d) be required for public use by the Crown, a council or a State authority; be required for the provision of Utilities or irrigation infrastructure; be for the consolidation of a lot with another lot provided each lot is within the same zone; or be not less than 40ha with a frontage of no less than 25m and existing buildings are consistent with the setback and separation distance required by clause 20.4.2 A1 and A2. (a) (b) suit Res (i) (ii) (iii) (iv) (iv) be f Visi e sufficient useable area and dimensions able for the intended purpose, excluding sidential or Visitor Accommodation, that: requires the rural location for operational reasons; minimises the conversion of agricultural land for a non-agricultural use; minimises adverse impacts on nonsensitive uses on adjoining properties; and is appropriate for a rural location; or for the excision of an existing dwelling or tor Accommodation that satisfies all of the powing: the balance lot provides for the sustainable operation of a Resource Development use, having regard to: a. not materially diminishing the agricultural productivity of the land; b. the capacity of the balance lot for productive agricultural use; and c. any topographical constraints to agricultural use; an agreement under section 71 of the Act is entered into and registered on the title preventing future Residential use if there is no dwelling on the balance lot;

-- (iii) the existing dwelling or Visitor Accommodation must meet the setbacks required by subclause 20.4.2 in relation to setbacks to new boundaries; - (iv) it is demonstrated that the new lot will not unreasonably confine or restrain the operation of any adjoining site used for agricultural use; and - (c) be provided with a frontage or legal connection to a road by a right of carriageway, that is sufficient for the intended use, having regard to: - the number of other lots which have the land subject to the right of carriageway as their sole or principal means of access; - (ii) the topography of the site; - (iii) the functionality and useability of the frontage; - (iv) the anticipated nature of vehicles likely to access the site; - (v) the ability to manoeuvre vehicles on the site: - (vi) the ability for emergency services to access the site; and - (vii) the pattern of development existing on established properties in the area.

-Each lot, or a lot proposed in a plan of subdivision, must be provided with a vehicular access from the boundary of the lot to a road in accordance with the requirements of the road authority.

-Each lot, or a lot proposed in a plan of subdivision, is provided with reasonable vehicular access to a boundary of a lot or building area on the lot, if any, having regard to:

-- (a) the topography of the site; - (b) the distance between the lot or building area and the carriageway; - (c) the nature of the road and the traffic, including pedestrians; and - (d) the pattern of development existing on established properties in the area.
+(iii) the existing dwelling or Visitor Accommodation must meet the setbacks required by subclause 20.4.2 in relation to setbacks to new boundaries; (iv) it is demonstrated that the new lot will not unreasonably confine or restrain the operation of any adjoining site used for agricultural use; and (c) be provided with a frontage or legal connection to a road by a right of carriageway, that is sufficient for the intended use, having regard to: the number of other lots which have the land subject to the right of carriageway as their sole or principal means of access; (ii) the topography of the site; (iii) the functionality and useability of the frontage; (iv) the anticipated nature of vehicles likely to access the site; (v) the ability to manoeuvre vehicles on the site; (vi) the ability for emergency services to access the site; and (vii) the pattern of development existing on established properties in the area.
+A2 P2 Each lot, or a lot proposed in a plan of subdivision, must be provided with a vehicular access from the boundary of the lot to a road in accordance with the requirements of the road authority.
+Each lot, or a lot proposed in a plan of subdivision, is provided with reasonable vehicular access to a boundary of a lot or building area on the lot, if any, having regard to: (a) the topography of the site; (b) the distance between the lot or building area and the carriageway; (c) the nature of the road and the traffic, including pedestrians; and (d) the pattern of development existing on established properties in the area.